Germany Bans Prostitution During Pandemic. Sex Workers Say That Creates New Dangers

 "If they work now, they work in worse conditions because they can't do it officially," she says.
 "They can't call the police afterwards, if something bad happens to them."

 Some of the most vulnerable among them are the many sex workers in Germany who aren't registered and are typically from Romania, Bulgaria and other parts of Eastern Europe.
-"They've lost the place where they stayed because the brothels closed, and now many have left, some have returned home, and some are staying at a client's place and are now in dependent relationships," says Prophet.
+"They've lost the place where they stayed because the brothels closed, and now many have left, some have returned home, and some are staying at a client's place and are now in dependent relationships," Prophet says.

-To help implement measures against the spread of the coronavirus, brothel owners and managers like Natalie collaborating with sex workers came up with a hygiene plan they've shared with health authorities.
-"It's very smart because it goes from A to Z," says Natalie.
+To help implement measures against the spread of the coronavirus, brothel owners and managers such as Natalie collaborating with sex workers came up with a hygiene plan they've shared with health authorities.
+"It's very smart because it goes from A to Z," Natalie says.
 "Even the people who were concerned at first, they were like, 'Oh yeah.
-That makes sense.'"
+That makes sense.' "

 The plan calls for sex workers and their clients to wear masks at all times except for during oral sex.
-"When it comes to oral sex, the face of the sex worker and the face of the client needs to be 90 centimeters away from each other," says Natalie.
+"When it comes to oral sex, the face of the sex worker and the face of the client needs to be 90 centimeters away from each other," Natalie says.
 "We are Germans.
 We always stick to rules, and we do that even in the bedroom."

 Natalie says nobody understands the importance of hygiene like sex workers.
 The city of Hamburg has hinted it will lift the ban on Sept.
-1, but a recent spike in coronavirus cases in Germany may prevent that.
+1, but a recent spike in coronavirus cases in Germany may prevent doing so.

-Rob Schmitz reported from Hamburg and Berlin, Germany; Esme Nicholson contributed from Berlin.
+Rob Schmitz reported from Hamburg and Berlin; Esme Nicholson contributed from Berlin.